University of Michigan basketball scandal: Expiration of disassociation

 The disassociations with Chris Webber, Maurice Taylor and Louis Bullock ended on May 8, 2013.
 (Robert Traylor, as noted above, died before his disassociation could end.)
 Former Michigan athletic director Dave Brandon had stated that he would have welcomed the opportunity to reassociate with the players: "I've never met any of those guys, and I am looking forward to meeting them,...If any of those guys are interested in meeting with me, that would be great."
 Both Bullock and Taylor immediately stated that they look forward to their re-affiliation with the university.
 At the stroke of midnight when the disassociation ended, Webber tweeted "OK!!!"

 There were many vocal opinions on what should happen following the end of the disassociation.
 An article on Bleacher Report stated that the University should retire Webber's Jersey.
 When asked whether the National finalist banners would ever be rehung, University President Mary Sue Coleman said not during her tenure, but she noted that "Some day, I won't be president anymore, and maybe someone else will have a different view".

 Webber made his first post-ban public appearance at the University of Michigan on November 3, 2018, when he was invited by football coach Jim Harbaugh to participate as an honorary captain for its game against Penn State; Webber was warmly received at Michigan Stadium.
 Of the experience, Webber said on NBA TV, "Tell you what, fellas, this was a great moment, in front of 100,000 people.
 I had goosebumps and chills, and definitely some watery eyes."
 Webber also spent time with the football program as its guest before the game.
 He did not meet with the Michigan basketball team or staff, but despite this, head coach John Beilein stated that "I think it was a great step in the right direction that he was here."

+Ironically, after Mike Boynton was named Michigan head coach on July 10, 2026, his first scholarship offer was to class of 2028 Mateen Cleaves Jr. on July 12.
+There was no mention of a recruiting visit by Cleaves at the time.